What Is Medicare Part B and How Does it Work?

 Medicare does not always apply their deductible to the Doctors bills in the same order that you incurred them.
 They apply their deductible to your Doctors bills in the order in which they receive them.
 Some insurance clerks in some Doctors offices do not file their claims as quickly as some others do.
 That is not intended as a slight to those insurance clerks.
 Heaven knows, they are busy, busy people.

 Once you have satisfied your Medicare Part B Deductible, Medicare will then pay 80% of the amount they approve on a given charge.
 If the Doctor accepts assignment from Medicare (allows Medicare to pay him or her, instead of paying you), and most do, Medicare will pay the Doctor directly.
 If the Doctor accepts assignment from Medicare, the Doctor agrees to write off the amount of his or her bill that Medicare did not approve.
 The remainder of that bill, the 20% that Medicare approved but did not pay plus any amount of that bill that Medicare applied to your Medicare Part B Deductible, is your responsibility to pay.
-Most Medicare Supplement policies (except the A Plan Medicare Supplement) will pay that deductible and all Medicare Supplements issued after 1992 will pay 20% for you and, usually, if Medicare paid the Doctor, the insurance company will, too.
-Again, the A Plan Medicare Supplement is one of the exceptions to that rule.
+Most Medicare Supplement policies (except the A Plan and the G Plan Medicare Supplements) will pay that deductible and all Medicare Supplements issued after 1992 will pay 20% for you and, usually, if Medicare paid the Doctor, the insurance company will, too.
+Again, the A Plan and the G Plan Medicare Supplements are the two exceptions to that rule.
 It does not cover the Medicare Part B Deductible.
 There are also two high deductible plans, the High Deductible C and the High Deductible F Plans.
 If you have one of those plans, no benefits will be paid on your medical expenses by either of those plans until that high deductible is met.

 There is no limit to the amount Medicare Part B will pay and, consequently, there is no limit to the amount your Medicare Supplement will pay.
 You simply cannot run out of benefits.